Uranium92238/eT/README.md

 tar -xvjf eT-v1.0.0.tar.bz2
 tar -xvf eT-v1.0.0.tar
 ```
+Note that the archives do not include the runtest submodule required for testing.

 You can also download eT by opening a terminal and cloning the repository:
 ```shell